decebals/ff2j/README.md

 The methods beforeFirstEntity() and afterLastEntity() are callback methods.
 FF2J will call these methods one time at the start/end of flat file parsing.
 For example you can start a database transaction, clear an entity table in beforeFirstEntity() and commit the database transaction in afterLastEntity().

+Also, FF2J comes with two nice optional feature:
+- `NoEntityHandler` is used to Handle no entity (file) lines.
+You can stop the parsing procees if `handleNoEntity` method returns false.
+- `ProgressListener` represents a listener for the observation of the parsing process.
+You can stop the parsing procees if `inProgress` method returns false.

+ new FF2J()
+        ...
+        .setNoEntityHandler(new MyNoEntityHandler())
+        .setProgressListener(new MyProgressListener());

 Converters
 ----------------
 A **Converter** is used by FF2J to transform a text fragment into a POJO property's value.
 If conversion cannot be performed successfully